 Prior to the filing of the certificate application in December 2000, the final pipeline route will be selected, extensive environmental and cultural resource reviews will be undertaken, and further facilities analysis and detailed capital cost estimates will be performed.
 To a large extent, the final routing and capital cost estimate will be determined after further marketing, including an open season planned for first quarter 2000 during which the parties will seek long-term firm transportation contract commitments for service on the JV Pipeline.
 Shortly after the conclusion of the open season, Southern shall provide Enron with updated capital and other cost estimates (including anticipated financing costs) and applicable rates for the JV Pipeline.
 Such updated information shall reflect Southern’s best estimates based on then-current information.

-This Agreement and either party’s continued participation in the Project may be terminated as followed by written notice to the other party:
+This Development Agreement and either party’s continued participation in the Project may be terminated as followed by written notice to the other party:

-(i) by Enron at the end of the Evaluation Period; or (ii) by either party if the parties are unable to negotiate and execute the definitive agreements described in Paragraph 6 above within the specified time periods; or (iii) by either party at any time prior to the Project filing with FERC.
+(i) by either party at the end of the Evaluation Period; or (ii) by either party if the parties are unable to negotiate and execute the Definitive Agreements described in Paragraph 6 above within one hundred twenty (120) days of the execution of this Development Agreement.

 A termination shall not affect a party’s obligation with respect to Project costs incurred in accordance with Sections 4 and 5 above prior to the date of any such termination notice.
-Furthermore, if this Agreement is terminated and the non-terminating party continues with the Project (or a project strikingly similar thereto) then the terminating party shall be reimbursed for development costs it has paid to the effective date of termination if the non-terminating party is able to recover the development costs in its rates for the continued project.

 Governing Law